bluespace-ai/bluespace_ai_xsens_ros_mti_driver/README.txt

     - Source workspace:
         $ source install/setup.bash

+Changes in this release compared to the Xsens ROS 1.0 driver open source:
+    - Added ROS 2.0 support: The ROS 1.0 wrapper node was modified to work with ROS 2.0.
+    - Migration to declared configuration parameters: ROS 1.0 driver supported undeclared parameters.
+Since ROS 2.0 guidelines discourage undeclared parameters, there are some minor modifications in the xsens_mti_node.yaml to support all the configuration capabilities from ROS1.0.
+For more details check the config file.
+        - A boolean parameter scan_for_devices was added to enable switching between port scanning and connecting to a specific port for Xsens devices.
+        - A boolean parameter enable_logging was added for logging.
+When enabled, the name of the file needs to be specified in the log_file parameter.
+    - Magnetometer topic switched to sensor_msgs/MagneticField : The message type of the magnetometer measurement topic (/imu/mag) was switched to sensor_msgs/MagneticField from previous geometry_msgs/Vector3Stamped.
+This was a TODO item left in the original source.

 Running:
     - Configure your MTi device to output desired data (e.g. for display example - orientation output)